How To Support A Loved One In Recovery

 You can also show your ongoing love and support by becoming familiar and involved with your loved one’s treatment plan, and by learning which healthy coping strategies will be most beneficial when your loved one is struggling.
 Being involved in your loved one’s treatment plan may also mean participating in therapy sessions with them.
 Being at their side through group or individual therapy can be encouraging for your loved one, and may inspire them to open up their dialogue more freely.

-Being there to support your loved on throughout their recovery takes commitment and hard work.
+Being there to support your loved one throughout their recovery takes commitment and hard work.
 You’ll need to take the time to learn about addiction and the recovery process, as well as your loved one’s unique circumstances and individual needs throughout the treatment process.
-By educating yourself early on, you’ll be a more effective supporter for your loved one, and a part of the foundation they’ll need to build and maintain their sobriety.
+By educating yourself early on, you’ll be a more effective supporter for your loved one, and a part of the foundation they’ll need to build while maintaining their sobriety.

 Reviewed and Assessed by